 Here are my tips on how to enjoy this amazing city.
-Yes, after three years in Paris and two seasons of The Earful Tower podcast, I’m going to call myself a local.
+Yes, after several years in Paris and multiple seasons of The Earful Tower podcast, I’m going to call myself a local.

 1. Look up

 The street level of Paris isn’t the end of the story.
 Look up and you’ll get a lot more out of the experience.
-That’s how I found this enormous hidden angel, for example.
+That’s how I found this enormous hidden angel in the third arrondissement, for example.
 Read all about her here.

 2. Look down

 This is for two reasons: 1: To avoid all the dog poop, and 2: To see all the interesting things at street level, like chasse-roues (see below), the things that once protected the walls from wagon wheels.
 There’s just so much going on beneath your very nose.Some are impressively ornate like this one in the Marais.